Meet Love Island 2020 contestant Mike Boateng - former footballer linked to a TV star

 Prior to joining the police force, Mike had a career in football and at one point played for Sheffield United alongside current Everton forward Dominic Calvert-Lewin.

-See who is joining Mike with our Love Island 2020 contestants list.
+See who is with Mike with our Love Island 2020 contestants list.

 Here’s all your essential info on Mike.